-DSC, an 11 year veteran in cloud storage and cloud computing solutions, provides data protection, disaster recovery, business continuity and compliance solutions that assist organizations in protecting their data, minimizing downtime and ensuring regulatory compliance.
+DSC, is a 13 year veteran in cloud storage and cloud computing, providing data protection, disaster recovery, business continuity and compliance solutions that assist organizations in protecting their data, minimizing downtime and ensuring regulatory compliance.
 Serving the rapidly emerging business continuity market, DSC's clients save time and money, gain more control and better access to data and enable high level of security for that data.
 Solutions include: Infrastructure-as-a-Service, data backup, recovery and restore, high availability data replication services; email archive and compliance solutions for e-discovery; continuous data protection; data de-duplication; and virtualized system recovery.
-DSC has forged relationships for distribution with Dell, Amazon and IBM among others.
+DSC has forged relationships with leading organizations for distribution such as Dell, Amazon, Nasdaq, and IBM and many others.

-Headquartered in Garden City, N.Y., DSC offers its solutions and services to businesses within the healthcare, banking and finance, distribution services, manufacturing, construction, education, and government industries.
+Headquartered in Garden City, NY, DSC offers its solutions and services to businesses within the healthcare, banking and finance, distribution services, manufacturing, construction, education, and government industries.

-Our Continuing Strategy set forth in 2012
+Our Continuing Strategy set forth in 2013

-DSC derives revenues from long term subscription services and professional services related to implementation of subscription services that provide businesses in the education, government and healthcare industries protection of critical computerized data.
+DSC derives revenues from long term subscription and professional services contracts related to the implementation of solutions that provide protection of critical computerized data.
 In 2009 revenues consisted primarily of offsite data backup, de-duplication, continuous data protection, Cloud Disaster Recovery solutions and Electronic Medical Records, protecting information for our clients.
-In 2010 we expanded our solutions based on the asset acquisition of SafeData.
-In 2012 we continued to assimilate organizations, expanded our technology as well as technical group and positioned the new organization for growth.
-In October 2012 we purchased the software and assets of Message Logic.
-DSC has equipment for cloud storage and cloud computing in our data centers in Massachusetts, Rhode Island, and New York.
-We deliver our solutions over highly reliable, redundant and secure fiber optic networks with separate and diverse routes to the Internet.
-The network and geographical diversity is important to clients seeking storage hosting and disaster recovery solutions, ensuring protection of data and continuity of business in the case of a network interruption.
+In 2010, we expanded our solutions based on the asset acquisition of SafeData.
+In 2012, we continued to assimilate organizations, expanded our technology, as well as our technical group and positioned the new organization for growth.
+In October 2012, we purchased the software and assets of Message Logic.
+We deliver our solutions over highly reliable, redundant and secure fiber optic networks with separate and diverse routes to the internet.

-DSC is in the position today to leverage our infrastructure, data center, equipment capacity and leadership team to grow revenue to significant levels.
-Positioned for organic growth, although a strategy will be to grow through acquisition of similar solutions such as data vaulting, cloud recovery services, disaster recovery and business continuity solutions, e-discovery and infrastructure-as-a-service ("laaS") companies.
-DSC believes opportunities exist to acquire synergistic service providers to enhance our products and services portfolio, increase our distribution channels, expand our management and increase our cash flow.
+DSC is positioned to leverage our infrastructure, data center, equipment capacity and leadership team to grow revenue to significant levels.
+Positioned for organic growth, our strategy will be to grow through acquisition of synergistic solutions.
+DSC believes opportunities exist to acquire service providers to enhance our products and services portfolio, increase our distribution channels, expand our management and increase our cash flow.

-Our objective is to reduce costs through economies of scale while increasing market share and consolidating efforts.
-We believe that through a strategy of increasing our direct sales force and partnership program as well as acquisition of synergistic services providers we can create significant value.
+Our objective with acquisitions is to reduce costs through economies of scale while increasing market share and consolidating efforts.
+We believe that through a strategy of partnership program, as well as acquisition of synergistic service providers we can create significant value.